raikilon/dev-notes/aws/saa-c03/aws.md

 Multiple records exist for the same name (primary and secondary).
 A **health check monitors the primary**; if it fails, the secondary record is returned.

 Use failover routing when you want to configure **active-passive failover** (e.g., using a static website on S3 as a backup).

+Active-Active Failover: use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it’s unhealthy and stop including it when responding to queries.

 ### Multi-Value Routing